ErickOF/ErickOF/README.md

 ## **English :us: :uk:**

 Hi!
-My name is Erick, I am a Computer Engineer and a Master's student in Electronics with an emphasis in Microelectronics from Costa Rica 🇨🇷.
+My name is Erick, I am a Computer Engineer and a Master's in Electronics student with an emphasis in Microelectronics/VLSI from Costa Rica 🇨🇷.

 I'm interested in Embedded Systems, Machine Learning and Data Science stuff.
 You can see more of my skills in [coderanks.io](https://profile.codersrank.io/user/erickof) or [Linkedin](https://www.linkedin.com/in/erickobregonf/).